 Another critical point in illustrating Sensex vs Nifty is that the former constitutes of the top 30 companies trading in BSE as compared to Nifty that comprises the top 50 companies.

 Furthermore, Sensex is the older of these two indexes.
-The Bombay Stock Exchange introduced it in 1986 when this index followed a weighted market capitalization method.
+The Bombay Stock Exchange introduced it in 1986 when this index followed a weighted market capitalisation method.
 Later in 2003, Sensex migrated to the free-float market capitalisation method.
 The base value for calculating Sensex is 100 – another critical difference between Sensex and Nifty – and 1978-79 is the base year considered for its calculation.

 The Nifty calculation takes place as per the free-float market capitalisation weighted methodology.
 Thus, it represents the total market value of the constituents in Nifty in relation to the base period, i.e. 3rd November 1995.